 Euler-Cauchy Equation

-We examine how the general solution of the Euler-Cauchy equation takes different forms depending on the sign of the discriminant of the auxiliary equation.
+Explore the different forms of the general solution to the Euler-Cauchy equation based on the sign of the discriminant of its auxiliary equation.

 TL;DR